crab-wm/launcher/README.md

 ## Usage
 This section contains all the available options for running `crab-launcher`.
 - `--generate-config` - Generates configuration file and saves it in the default app directory.
 After finishing its work, it outputs the file location.
+- `--refresh-config` - Reloads the configuration file into the app.
+Changes all the configured things while keeping daemon service running.
 - `--fetch` - Generates temporary file containing all user's playlists for the selected service in config file.
 Make sure you fill in all the fields in config's music section.
 - `--show` - Shows the launcher window.
 Will work only if daemon service is running in the background.
 - `--run` - Runs the standalone version of the launcher.
 Startup time will be longer and playlists won't be fetched automatically (if config set up).
 To fetch them, use `--fetch` option before.